Looking for a Virginia road trip itinerary? Here’s one created by a local!

 Where to Stay in Fairfax/Northern Virginia

-📍Hilton Garden Inn Fairfax Good rooms, good service, and decent amenities.
+- Hilton Garden Inn Fairfax – Good rooms, good service, and decent amenities.
 Budget-friendly too!
+Book your stay.

-📍The Ritz-Carlton, Tysons Corner – This upscale hotel is 4 miles from Wolf Trap in Vienna, VA, and is one of the most luxurious hotels in Northern Virginia.
-A stay at the Ritz-Carlton in Tysons Corner is a must if you’re looking for luxury in Northern Virginia!
+- The Ritz-Carlton, Tysons Corner – This upscale hotel is one of the most luxurious hotels in Northern Virginia.
+A stay here is a must if you’re looking for luxury in Northern Virginia!
+Book your stay.

 📍 Road Trip Day 3: Middleburg and Shenandoah Adventures